afroisalreadyinu/practical-ansible-intro/readme.md

 in the next section.
 The second playbook loads the file that contains the variables belonging to the application specified by `app`.
 As you can see in this second `include_vars`, variables can be subsituted in many places where you would need them.
 What's peculiar in this playbook is the use of `pre_tasks`.
 In a play, the order of execution is first roles and then tasks.
 The tasks listed in `pre_tasks`, on the other hand, are executed before the roles.
 In this case, the variables loaded through the `include_vars` calls in `pre_tasks` make the variables in those files available to the rest of not only this play, but the rest of the playbook.
+Assuming that we want to deploy the application facetweet from the `examples/websites` directory, here is how the Ansible command would look like:

+    ansible-playbook -i inventory part2/deploy_app.yml -e "app=facetweet" --ask-vault-pass

 ## Handlers